top of page

 It's personal

-In addition to running Trauma At Work I write a bi-weekly newsletter and I support Survivors Voices - a survivor-led organisation that turns the pain of abuse into power through peer support, activism, research, training and publishing.
+In addition to running Trauma At Work I write bi-weekly on Substack and I support Survivors Voices - an organisation that turns the pain of abuse into power through peer support, activism, research, training and publishing.

 Working 1-2-1 image (1)_edited.jpg